zenstackhq/zenstack-docs/blog/build-language/index.md

 Compiler construction feels like an ancient art, given how fast software engineering has evolved in the past decades.
 However, I still think it's something that a serious developer should try out to gain unique experiences.
 It very nicely reflects the dualism of programming - aesthetics and pragmatism.
 An excellent software system usually has an elegant conceptual model, but you'll find many improvisations that don't look too pretty under the surface.

-You should build a language because why not.
+You should build a language because why not?